emissary-ingress/emissary/reference/services/auth-service.md

   cluster_idle_timeout_ms: 30000
 ```

-- `add_linkerd_headers` (optional) when true, adds `l5d-dst-override` to the authorization request and set the hostname of the authorization server as the header value.
+- `add_linkerd_headers` (optional) when true, adds `l5d-dst-override` to the authorization request and sets the hostname of the authorization server as the header value.

-- `allowed_authorization_headers` (optional) lists headers that will be sent from the auth service to the upstream service when the request is allowed, and also headers that will be sent from the auth service back to the client when the request is denied.
+- `allowed_authorization_headers` (optional) lists the headers that will be sent from the auth service to the upstream service when the request is allowed, and also headers that will be sent from the auth service back to the client when the request is denied.
 These headers are always included:
     * `Authorization`
     * `Location`
     * `Proxy-Authenticate`